ref2401/cg/README.md

 3. profile: memory, perf (VS profiler, anything else)
 4. try to move Win_app::run iplemtation into Application.
 You will need _mouse, _window, _rnd_ctx, pump_sys_messages
 5. Sampler_config holds opengl value.
 Rename it to Sampler_params.
 Sampler_config should own {Min/Max}_filter, Wrap_mode values.
+6. Tangent space debugging.
+Draw tangent space for each vertex.
+Also draw the final normal exctracted from normal-map
+7. By_line_iterator unittest: start reading file with it0, move the iterator to it1 and finish reading the file.